soxueren/atsd/administration/restarting.md

 ### Start Services

-Start HDFS, HBase and ATSD in the reverse order.
+Start HDFS, HBase, and ATSD in that order, opposite to the order they were shut down.

 #### Start HDFS